-Computer software (years) 3 to 5 Office furniture and equipment (years) 3 to 7 Laboratory equipment (years) 5 to 7 Leasehold improvements Lesser of estimated useful life or lease term
+Computer software (years) 3 to 5 Office furniture and equipment (years) 3 to 7 Laboratory equipment (years) Leasehold improvements Lesser of estimated useful life or lease term

-The Company recorded depreciation and amortization related to property and equipment and capitalized software of \$3.0 million, \$2.8 million, and \$2.3 million in 2018, 2017 and 2016 respectively.
-All equipment was placed in service as of December 31, 2018.
+The Company recorded depreciation and amortization related to property and equipment and capitalized software of \$2.9 million, \$3.0 million, and \$2.8 million in 2019, 2018 and 2017 respectively.
+The Company entered into a new lease in 2019 and as of December 31, 2019, the Company had \$2.1 million of leasehold improvements to the new facility and the Company's existing facility that was not placed in service.
+In addition, the Company had \$0.5 million of equipment that was not placed in service as of December 31, 2019.